Generating sustainable biogas...

 Recyclability and Repairability are additional features offered by the technology.

-SNV and WFP have identified two piloting sites for the project: the SNV Kenya offices and United Nations Office (UNON), both in Nairobi.
+SNV and WFP have identified two pilot sites for the project: the SNV Kenya offices and United Nations Office (UNON), both in Nairobi.
 Organic waste (food waste) will be the main feeder at the SNV offices while the main feeder at the UNON office will be wastewater.

 To validate both the technical and economic aspects of SaniWASE technology.